nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user's preferences.
-* stores the Address Book data.
+* stores the Task Manager data.
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.

 ### 2.5.
 Storage component

-Author: Darius Foong
+Author: Di Feng

 <img src="images/StorageClassDiagram.png" width="800"><br>
 _Figure 2.5.1 : Structure of the Storage Component_